- Solution + inspiration

-Delivery dates and periods shall only be binding if they have at least been agreed in text form (email).
+Delivery dates and periods shall only be binding if they have been agreed at least in text form.
 Delivery periods shall begin on the day order confirmation is dispatched.
 In the case of electronic products, the delivery period agreed shall not begin until there has been clarification of the technical requirements for the individual items in the order in accordance with our ordering specifications.
 The same applies with regard to adherence to the delivery date agreed.
 Delivery dates or periods are deemed to have been adhered to if the goods have left the works/warehouse at the agreed point in time or the Customer has been notified of their being ready for dispatch.
 Amendments to a job agreed subsequently shall cause the delivery period or date to be put back accordingly.

 We are entitled to effect partial delivery if

 The delivery date or period shall be put back by the duration of the delay plus a reasonable lead time notably

 We shall only assume a nature-of-goods risk given a separate written agreement containing the words “FSB assumes the nature-of-goods risk for …”.
 On its own, therefore, no obligation we enter into to deliver any object that is merely specified generically shall be deemed to indicate our having either assumed a nature-of-goods risk or issued a nature-of-goods guarantee.

 The performance risk passes to the Customer once the goods constituting the subject of a contract have been handed to the carrier.
 Where an acceptance procedure has been agreed or is adopted, this is principally applicable in determining the time of passing of risk.